Christmas beer blind tasting 2025

 First you need to set up a 32-bit chroot environment.
 Install debootstrap and then run

-debootstrap --variant=buildd --arch=armhf bullseye /opt/cec-client/ You will then need to download the raspberry pi libraries.
+debootstrap --variant=buildd --arch=armhf bullseye /opt/cec-client/You will then need to download the raspberry pi libraries.
+Unpack /opt/vc from the tarball into /opt/cec-client (replace url with newer version if needed):

 The results are out, the winner was Aaass vellagret.